exasol/script-languages/exaudfclient/docs/script_options_design.md

 ### Java %scriptclass Option Handling in Design
 `dsn~java-scriptclass-option-handling~1`

-Implement a function in the `Converter` class which adds the script class option to the JVM Options list.
+Implement a function in the `ConverterV2` class which adds the script class option to the JVM Options list.

 Covers: